marwahaha/biscottiCFG/README.md

 **Pop**

-When you press `mouse2` (right-click) with any weapon, you will switch to the medigun, attempt to pop ‹ber, and say in team chat "~ ~ FRIENDLY UBER POPPED ~ ~".
-You have to hold `mouse2` for about a second while switching weapons for it to properly pop the ‹ber, but it works instantaneously when you're already on the Medigun.
+When you press `mouse2` (right-click) with any weapon, you will switch to the medigun, attempt to pop √úber, and say in team chat "~ ~ FRIENDLY UBER POPPED ~ ~".
+You have to hold `mouse2` for about a second while switching weapons for it to properly pop the √úber, but it works instantaneously when you're already on the Medigun.

 The message in team chat can be turned on/off with the commands `pop_1` and `pop_0`. `pop_t` toggles it.
 Turning it off is most commonly used if you use the Quick-Fix or Vaccinator (the Vaccinator script also turns this off) and the pop is therefore not as big of a deal.